brandur/sorg/content/passages-drafts/001-portland.md

 _Passages & Glass_ is also my attempt to support the independent web.
-It's sent via the only universal communication medium that we have (email) in the most open formats available (plain text and HTML), and is my small way of pushing back against the continued centralization of our stories in closed platforms like Facebook and Twitter.
+It's sent via the only universal communication medium that we have (email) in the most open formats available (plain text and HTML), and is my infinitesimally small way of pushing back against the continued centralization of our stories in closed platforms like Facebook and Twitter.

 At any time, if you no longer want to receive it, you can [easily unsubscribe](%unsubscribe_url%).